ScienceParkStudyGroup/2021_summer_school/index.md

 ## Geospatial analysis
 If you are interested in geospatial data, please consider the following:
 1. The _Open Data Science with R_ workshop.
-2. Followed by the _Geospatial analysis in R_ workshop.
-3. Followed by the _Google Earth Engine_ workshop (no R skills required for this workshop).
+2. Followed by the _Google Earth Engine_ workshop (no R skills required for this workshop).